Aeterna1283/Image-Viewer/README.md

 To install SDL:

 sudo apt install libsdl2-dev

 To Compile the program:

 gcc -Wall -Wextra -g -o iv view.c `sdl2-config --cflags --libs`

 After compiling pipe an image into the viewer:

 cat img.ppm | ./iv

-if you are lacking on ppm images I included some in the Optional_imgs_for testing folder :)
+if you are lacking on ppm images I included some in the Optional_imgs_for testing folder:) if you would like your own ppm images to test gimp allows for the exporting of images as ppm

 <img width="1032" height="548" alt="Screenshot 2026-03-10 194443" src="https://github.com/user-attachments/assets/a6f5ab97-045f-4bc4-9f18-65c8529afa16" />